Microelectronic device technology

 Research into electronic devices for processing information, including new applications, new materials and the integration of novel technologies into electronic components.
 This research area also includes devices based on integrating electronics with computational state variables beyond electronic charge alone, for example spin polarisation.
 It links to other research areas in relation to the integration of electronics with photonics, radio frequency and microwave technology, and quantum technology.
 This area includes development of novel devices using complementary metal–oxide–semiconductor (CMOS)-compatible technology.

-We aim to maintain the size of this area as a proportion of the EPSRC portfolio.
 This strategy recognises the area’s importance as a key enabler for most industrial sectors; developments in Microelectronics Device Technology are likely to continue to enable advances across Information and Communication Technologies (ICT).
 Microelectronics Device Technology is an evolution of previous research areas CMOS Device Technology and Non-CMOS Device Technology, and builds on previous strategies for those areas.

 By the end of the current Delivery Plan, we aim to have: